ichenzhifan/generator-react-redux-kit/README.md

 ### Modules
 Each component is a module and can be required using the [Webpack](http://webpack.github.io/) module system.
 [Webpack](http://webpack.github.io/) uses [Loaders](http://webpack.github.io/docs/loaders.html) which means you can also require CSS and a host of other file types.
 Read the [Webpack documentation](http://webpack.github.io/docs/home.html) to find out more.

-## Props

-Thanks to all who contributed to [generator-angular](https://github.com/yeoman/generator-angular) as the majority of code here has been shamelessy sourced from that repos.

-Thanks to [Edd Hannay](https://github.com/eddhannay) for his Webpack optimisations, my local merge and testing meant his additions lost his signature (my fault sorry) so big thanks Edd.

 ## Contribute